Published on: May 17, 2017, Last Edited: Nov 09, 2019

 As of September 2010, the promotion act introduced a charge on all applicants although some member nations complained that it was ill intended and could cause negative outcomes on movement of people.
 Regardless, the fee has been divided into two sections classified as authorization charge and processing charge.
 For the processing charge, applicants are supposed to pay a fee for handling their applications once a request has been filed.
 On the other hand, an authorization charge is required once the application goes through as per the program requirements.
 If an applicant is not authorized, a minimal charge is made as a processing fee.

-Regardless of the recent changes and additional security measures on the application form, the ESTA visa waiver program is flexible, fast, and an efficient way to allow movement of people in America through an automated preapproval process; though, with limitations as compared to visa holders.
+Regardless of the recent changes and additional security measures on the application form, the ESTA visa waiver program is flexible, fast, and an efficient way to allow movement of people in America through an automated preapproval process; though, with legal limitations as compared to visa holders.